 Visual examination of the oral cavity is required to diagnose a cleft palate.
 The hole can range in size from tiny to running the entire length of the mouth.
 Your veterinarian may need to administer an anaesthetic to perform a complete oral cavity, especially if the cleft palate runs into the soft palate, which is far back in the mouth.

-Chest x-rays may be performed to check for signs of pneumonia.
+Chest x-rays to check for pneumonia.

 Treatment of cleft lip and palate depends on the severity of the condition.

-An acquired cleft palate may need to be surgically repaired by wiring the upper canine teeth together to bring the two halves of the palate back together.
+- An acquired cleft palate may need to be surgically repaired by wiring the upper canine teeth together to bring the two halves of the palate back together.
 Other surgical options may also be required.
 The outcome for acquired cleft palate is usually good.

-Don’t give pregnant females supplements, liver, or other foods high in vitamin A unless advised to do so by a veterinarian.
+- Don’t give pregnant females supplements, liver, or other foods high in vitamin A unless advised to do so by a veterinarian.